 It is a defined system which helps you keep your fate in check.

 Spectrum of Learning

 Gambling leaves a very narrow leeway for the player to learn.
-Once you move over the rules and the way the game of your choice is played, learning becomes one dimensional in terms of practice.
+Once you move over the rules and the mode of playing the game, learning becomes one dimensional in terms of practice.

 Trading is a whole different level in terms of learning.
-Market is never the same and a strategy you are using today might not work tomorrow.
+The market is never the same, and a strategy you are using today might not work tomorrow.
 So, you have to keep evolving.
-Evolution is in term of concepts, strategies and experiences.
+Evolution is in term of concepts, strategies, and experiences.

 To summarize, trading is gambling for those who fall into the 93% of the population.
 Our objective is to fit into the 7%.

 Create your universe.
 Set your rules.
 Be within them and keep growing.

 You will end up losing money.
 That is a given.
 You have to make way more money than you lose.
 It is like any other business.
 If a possible loss is going to deter your first steps, then trading is not meant for you!